 3. That is photo #22, but I can’t label it, sorry.
-Very carefully lift and wiggle the cap up, being sure to not let anything move.
+Very carefully lift and wiggle the cap up, being sure not to let anything move.
 Only lift it enough to free the cap from the throttle grip.
 Read #5 and #6 below.
 The throttle cable ends can come out easily, so be careful.
 It wouldn’t be a disaster, only a nuisance.

 You may now relax the throttle cable in your left hand.
 The cap has a hole for the outside of the cable to hold it in place.
 The slot for the cable wire is so small that one can only get the wire through.
 That is why the cable must be pulled back.
-Understand this part, as it is important and you will use it later.
+Understand this part, as it is important, and you will use it later.

 4. Make sure that the bevel gear area is well greased.
 Clean out old dry grease.
 Make sure that you grease the channel that the pull block runs in too.
 Use any thin grease.
-The grease will need to be checked yearly for contamination, water and amount.
+The grease will need to be checked yearly for contamination, water, and amount.